Don’t Bank on Them –

 Italy lays claim to have been the inventor of the banking system in the Middle Ages.
 I can lay claim to the fact that the Italian banking system hasn’t evolved greatly since then.
 Apparently, all that was needed to clear my account of nearly a thousand pounds was my savings book and my passport and a person who clearly wasn’t the one in the passport or the savings book.

-In future, I kept all my money under the mattress of the various beds in my various fixed abodes.
+After that episode, I kept all my money under the mattress of the various beds in my various fixed abodes.

 Back in Britain, and even while working in Egypt and the USSR, Lloyds supplied all my banking needs.
 I had no intention of opening an account in either of those countries, and in any case was paid cash in hand in both of them with a supplement being paid for my work in the Soviet Union directly into my British account.
 Moreover, I’d bought a property in the UK that I rented out.
-So I needed a bank for the rent to be paid into while in absentia.
+So I needed a bank for the rent to be paid into while I wasn’t around.

 But when I came to Sweden, I was told my salary would be paid directly into a local account.
 Once again, I was obliged to immerse myself in the mysteries of financial institutions abroad.

 The bank I was recommended to choose was called SEB, Skandinaviska Enskilda Banken or Scandinavian Private Bank.
 I didn’t realise it at the time, but this was one of the big four in the country.
-It is a preferred bank for corporate customers like myself, and is run by a bunch of cutthroats.
+It is the preferred bank for corporate customers like myself, and is run by a bunch of cutthroats.

 Ack!
 As they say over here.